wilfredinni/ice_breaker/README.md

 # Icebreaker

-An example implementation of OpenAI and Langchain's ability to easily use third party data to produce internet data aware outputs.
+An example implementation of OpenAI and Langchain's ability to easily use third parties to produce internet data aware outputs.

 In this example, Twitter and Linkedin data is used to produce a resume of a person.